-If you want to build a ship, don't drum up people together to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the sea.

-Antoine de Saint-Exupéry
+I suppose it is because nearly all If you want to build a ship, don't drum up children go to school nowadays, and people together to collect wood and don't have things arranged for them, that assign them tasks and work, but rather they seem so forlornly unable to teach them to long for the endless produce their own ideas. immensity of the sea.
+Agatha Christie Antoine de Saint-Exupéry